 Tyra Banks wants to end the "model war."

-After Rebecca Romijn told ET that Kendall Jenner and Gigi Hadid
+EXCLUSIVE: Rebecca Romijn Calls Kendall Jenner and Gigi Hadid 'Social Media' Models

 The 42-year-old star explains that she thinks the feud stems from how hard it was to be a supermodel before all the technological advances.
 "We worked runways and shot magazine spreads together, schlepped to countless go-sees, used pay phones for on-the-go communication, and subways for transportation around the globe -- no cell phones, Ubers or Lyfts around.
 Our GPS were huge, awkward maps in Italian and French that we pulled out when lost and scared," Banks laments.
 "We started out by booking low-end work for janky magazines that no longer exist and walked in way too many showroom fashion shows at the local mall.
 And, after all that hard work, dedication, sacrifice, sidewalk pounding, map folding, metro riding, model apartment living… after all the blood, sweat, fears and floods of tears… we finally were bestowed with the coveted title of Supermodel!"